ghdl/ghdl/doc/using/QuickStartGuide.rst

   $ ghdl -a adder_tb.vhdl

-And build an executable for the testbench:
+Then elaborate the testbench:

 .. code-block:: shell

   $ ghdl -e adder_tb

-You do not need to specify which object files are required: GHDL knows them and automatically adds them in the executable.
-Now, it is time to run the
+You do not need to specify which object files are required: GHDL knows them and automatically adds them.
+Now, it is time to run the testbench:
-testbench:

 .. code-block:: shell

   $ ghdl -r adder_tb
   adder_tb.vhdl:52:7:(assertion note): end of test

 If your design is rather complex, you'd like to inspect signals.
-Signals value can be dumped using the VCD file format.
+Signals value can be dumped using multiple formats.
 The resulting file can be read with a wave viewer such as GTKWave.
 First, you should simulate your design and dump a waveform file:

 .. code-block:: shell